Origin of Frailty, Thy Name is Woman

 Hamlet, the hero of Shakespeare’s masterpiece Hamlet, utters this famous phrase in Act 1, Scene II.
 In fact, he is recalling the beautiful memories of his mother and deceased father.
 He mourns the death of his father and changing nature of woman, referring to his mother, Gertrude, as she has married his uncle Claudius.
 He says, “Frailty, thy name is woman! / A little month, or ere those shoes were old / With which she follow’d my poor father’s body.”
-By woman, he refers to Gertrude, who is morally weak, because she has betrayed her husband by marrying his brother, Claudius just after a month of her husband’s death.
+By “woman,” refers to Gertrude, who is morally weak because she has betrayed her husband by marrying his brother, Claudius, just one month after her husband’s death.

-During Elizabethan period, women lived in a patriarchal society and were portrayed as weak characters.
-They do not have liberty and genuine freedom — the reason that Shakespeare has depicted them in negative context.
-However, today, we find the use of phrase in different contexts for describing not only frailty of women, but also for describing other things.
+During the Elizabethan period, women lived in a patriarchal society, and were portrayed as weak characters.
+They do not have liberty and genuine freedom – the reason that Shakespeare has depicted them in negative context.
+However, today we find the use of this phrase in different contexts for describing not only the frailty of women, but also for describing other things.
 For instance, in literature James Joyce has used marriage as frailty, “Frailty, thy name is marriage.”
 Some people use this phrase for those women who cannot raise their voice against cruelty and injustice in society.

 As if increase of appetite had grown

 By what it fed on: and yet, within a month –